houp/aparapi/samples/raytrace/README.txt

 - usage of static methods
 - usage of "new" operator in the kernel
-- usgae of Java collections

-While the third problem can be easily eliminated by rewriting the code to use plain arrays, the first two need a bit more work.
-I hope to add some raw support for static calls into Aparapi core, and think about "new" support in some way.
+- some other minor limitations...

-So for now it is only possible to run this example in SEQ or JTP modes.
+So for now it is only possible to run this example in SEQ or JTP modes, but there is ongoing effort to add missing features to Aparapi so that this example could run on GPU.